antonio490/VControl/git-clase1.md

     merge dfs

-git diff.
 It can compare two versions of a file.

 <kbd>git diff</kbd>